jfischer/micropython-iot-hackathon/docs/intro.rst

 * :ref:`teachers-notes` - some notes for instructors who are using the material as a template for a class.

-OK, now let's get started with the :ref:`parts-and-tools` that you need.
+OK, now let's get started with the :ref:`parts and tools <parts-and-tools>` that you need.

 .. [#] http://www.micropython.org